What is a Self-Managed Home Remodel?: Frequently Asked Questions

 Now that you know more about the ins and outs of self-managing a home remodel, let’s take a look at the design-build method we use here at Custom Built, how we will approach your project, and other ways to vet your remodeling contractors:

-Isabelle has worked at Custom Built for 7 years, learning the Custom Built Systems from all sides.
+Isabelle has worked at Custom Built for over 7 years, learning the systems from all sides.
 She has become an industry advisor in the customer relations software HubSpot, has a keen talent for elements of design, and currently leads the marketing team under the innovative TAYA system.